ahK6/toDoAppChallenge/README.md

-Go to the app route and run "expo start"
+Go to the app route, run "npm install" and then "expo start"

 Used libraries:
 - @expo/vector-icons